Festival Policies

 4. Wristbands and Admission

-1. Admission to Otafest is a revocable license; it may be withdrawn, admission refused, or the holder expelled from the premises at any time for any reason.
+1. Admission to Otafest is a revocable license; it may be withdrawn, refused, or the holder expelled from the premises at any time for any reason at the discretion of Otafest.

-2. Wristbands must be worn and be visible at all times.
-Individuals without wristbands will not be granted access to Otafest.
+2. Proof of admission (wristbands) must be worn and be visible at all times.
+Individuals without wristbands will not be granted access to the event.

 3. Any patron who has their admission revoked will not receive reimbursement or refund of any part of their admission.

 4. A fee will be charged for replacing a lost wristband.
-Replacement wristbands must be authorized by the Admissions manager.
+Replacement wristbands must be authorized by the Admissions Manager, a Vice Chair, or the Chair.

 6. Admission is non-transferable.